 In its simplest form an availability metric is:

 (Time Wind Turbine is Available to Generate)/(Total Time)x 100

 Some periods of un-availability are allocated to the owner and some to the OEM/service contractor.
-Typically, breakdowns go against the OEM and reduce their availability metric while grid outages, and out of specification weather events (e.g. too hot, too windy) do not count against the service contractor’s performance.
+Typically, breakdowns go against the OEM and reduce their availability metric.
+Grid outages, and out of specification weather events (e.g. too hot, too windy) do not count against the service contractor’s performance.

-An availability guarantee was often sold with the wind turbines for a period between 2-5 years and served as a mechanism for demonstrating the OEM’s faith in their product, even beyond the warranty period.
+The wind turbine OEM would often include an availability guarantee for a period between 2-5 years from practical completion.
+It served as a mechanism for demonstrating the OEM’s faith in their product, even beyond the warranty period.

-It is also simple for a third-party service contractor to offer an availability guarantee once the service contract is offered to the market.
+It is also simple for a third-party service contractor to offer an availability guarantee.
+After the expiry of the original availability guarantee, the wind farm owner may renew it or invite tenders to external contractors.
 There is still risk, but predictions on future wind farm availability can be made based on historical wind farm SCADA data.

-While an availability guarantee incentivizes the service contractor to address breakdowns as soon as possible, one main disadvantage of the availability guarantee is that it does not completely align the priorities of the service contractor with the wind farm owner:
+Availability guarantees incentivise the service contractor to address breakdowns as soon as possible.
+One main disadvantage of the availability guarantee is that it does not completely align the priorities of the service contractor with the wind farm owner:

-- Availability is identical if a turbine is taken out of service to perform maintenance at high wind than at low wind, when obviously the wind farm owner would prefer servicing to be performed during low wind periods
+- Availability is identical if the contractor takes a turbine out of service to perform maintenance at high wind or low wind.
+Obviously the wind farm owner would prefer the contractor to service the turbines during low wind periods.

 An energy-based guarantee attempts minimise lost production.
 It addresses some of the shortcomings of the availability guarantee by using energy as the performance metric: